-- A. The contractor shall be fully conversant and capable in the cabling of low voltage applications such as, but not limited to data, voice and imaging network systems.
-The Contractor shall at a minimum possess the following qualifications: - 1.
-Possess those licenses/permits required to perform telecommunications installations in the specified jurisdiction. - 2.
+A. The contractor shall be fully conversant and capable in the cabling of low voltage applications such as, but not limited to data, voice and imaging network systems.
+The Contractor shall at a minimum possess the following qualifications:

+- 1. Possess those licenses/permits required to perform telecommunications installations in the specified jurisdiction. - 2.
 Provide references of the type of installation provide in this specification. - 3.
-Personnel trained in the installation of pathways and support for housing horizontal and backbone cabling. - 4.
+Personnel trained and certified in fiber optic cabling, splicing, termination and testing techniques.
+Personnel must have experience using an OLTS and OTDR. - 4.
+Personnel trained in the installation of pathways and support for housing horizontal and backbone cabling. - 5.
 Personnel knowledgeable in local, state, province and national codes, and regulations.
 All work shall comply with the latest revision of the codes or regulations.
-When conflict exists between local or national codes or regulations, the most stringent codes or regulations shall be followed. - 5.
-Low Voltage or Telecommunications - 6.
-Been in installation business for a minimum of ten (10) years and possess a current California C7 license. - 7.
+When conflict exists between local or national codes or regulations, the most stringent codes or regulations shall be followed. - 6.
+Be in the Low Voltage or Telecommunications Installation business for a minimum of ten (10) years and possess a current California C7 license. - 7.
 Be an approved Member in good standing of the Certified Installer network associated with the products listed in this Specification and authorized for use in this Project.
 Contractor must be a member of this installer program before, during, and through completion of the system installation.
 Supporting documentation will be required as part of the submittal. - 8.
 Maintain a certified RCDD on staff and utilize Certified Installers for this project.
-Installers shall be certified by the manufacturer of the products installed, or by an Industry organization responsible for the certification of its membership base, such as BICSI.
+Installers shall be certified by the manufacturer of the products installed, or by an Industry organization responsible for the certification of its membership base, such as BICSI. - 9.
+Contractor must own the specified test equipment and be fully trained by the manufacturer in its operation. and a core alignment fusion splice machine if fiber optic cable is in the scope of work.